 - Location: OL

 - Territory of Investigation: Architecture and Representation

 "Something that has not often been considered at all, or has at least been seriously neglected, is the quality of light.
 What do we mean by the quality of light?
-Light is a phenomenon that human beings need to use constantly." — From a lecture given by Alvar Aalto at the annual meeting of the Swedish Society of Industrial Design, May 9, 1935.
+Light is a phenomenon that human beings need to use constantly." — Alvar Aalto, from a lecture at the annual meeting of the Swedish Society of Industry Design, May 9, 1935.

-This special topics in construction seminar focuses on zenithal light.
+Special Topics in Construction seminar that focusses on zenithal light.
 Through the use of natural light 'from above,' one can introduce unexpected and surprising concepts of architectural spatiality.
-These sources of light, freed from the building facade constrains, allow for particular formal freedom.
+These sources of light, freed from the building facade constraints, allow for particular formal freedom.
 A zenithal light strategy allows for a more controlled light.
 In other cases, zenithal light is the only option to bring light to central spaces away from the edge of the building.
 Zenithal light may connect spaces on different levels by lighting vertical voids in the planimetry of a building.